Relaxed-System-Lab/HKUST-COMP6211J-2025fall/README.md

 ## Grading

-- In-class Presentation (30%), including the target paper only:
+- In-class Presentation (30%), including one target paper only:
-  - Clearly organize the material and present the problem definition, motivation, and methodology appropriately.
+  - Clearly organize the material and present the problem definition, motivation, methodology, and evaluation appropriately.
 (20%)
   - Can answer the questions from the lecturers and other students appropriately.
 (5%)
   - Submit short feedback for all the other presentation sessions under the same category.
 (5%)
   - (Other student feedback determines 70% of the grades for this part.)